S-Hunt/FoilTrack/docs/01-list-files.md

-# Make list files and batch files.
+# Step 1.
+Make list files and batch files.

 There are two sets of batch files that may be required to process the data.
 The first is if the data is a series of single image files (e.g. a series of tiff files) and the second is if there are multiple